MonsterGirl’s 150 Days of Classic Horror # 115 Play Misty for Me 1971/ That Cold Day in the Park 1969 & Reflection of Fear 1973

 Look Back in Anger with Richard Burton & Mary Ure

-Quirky and affable Sally Kellerman plays Michael's fiancé, Anne, who worked with Fraker on The Bellero Shield with Martin Landau airing on Feb.
-10th, 1964.
-One of my favorite Outer Limits episodes with the Bifrost alien.
-Fraker also worked on the set with Signe Hasso on Outer Limits’ Production and Decay of Strange Particles yet another superb entry in the short-lived yet transcendently brilliant series.
+Quirky and affable Sally Kellerman plays Michael’s fiancé, Anne, who worked with Fraker on The Bellero Shield with Martin Landau, airing on Feb.
+10th, 1964—one of my favorite The Outer Limits episodes with the Bifrost alien.
+Fraker also worked on the set with Signe Hasso on The Outer Limits Production and Decay of Strange Particles, which is yet another superb entry in the short-lived yet transcendently brilliant series.

 The Bellero Shield